 The cottage is ideally situated to take advantage of the many attractions this unspoilt part of the country has to offer - miles of beautiful golden beaches, stunning coastal walks, many golf courses, magnificent castles, old market towns, the Cheviot Hills and the rugged beauty of the Northumberland National Park only a short drive away.
+Lesbury Glebe Cottage is perfectly located to have easy access to Alnmouth Beach, Alnwick Gardens, and Alnwick Castle.

 Lesbury is a beautiful rural village in the North-East of England.
 It is only about 1.5 miles from Alnmouth and the Northumberland coast - an official ‘Area of Outstanding Natural Beauty’.
+Lesbury contains a wonderful village shop and post office, a charming village pub, and miles of gorgeous countryside.

 Alnmouth Station is only a 10 minute walk from the cottage and it offers trains to all over the country.